🛎️ High demand! Book your tuktuk now 🛺

 28. Nuga Gama (Cinnamon Grand) – 77, Galle Rd, Colombo 03

-Trust this restaurant set around a 200-year-old banyan tree, to cast its rural charm on you.
-‘Nuga’ the pet cow who was rescued from the butcher, moos in the background, while the ‘kade’ or local grocery shop plays classic songs on the radio.
+Nuga Gama is a rustic haven in the middle of an urban atmosphere.
+It serves a delicious traditional Sri Lankan buffet cooked by local ammes (mothers) and offers a unique village experience.
+Set around a 200-year-old banyan tree, this restaurant is sure to cast its rural charm on you.
+‘Nuga’ the pet cow, who was rescued from the butcher, moos in the background, while the ‘kade’ or local grocery shop plays classic songs on the radio.

 29. Zoological Gardens – Anagarika Dharamapala Mw, Dehiwala, Colombo

-The National Zoological Gardens of Sri Lanka is a zoological garden in Dehiwala, Sri Lanka, founded in 1936.
-Its sprawling areas are host to a variety of animals and birds.
-The zoo exhibits animals but also places an emphasis on animal conservation and welfare, and education.
+Founded in 1936, the National Zoological Gardens of Sri Lanka is a zoological garden in Dehiwala.
+Its sprawling areas host a variety of animals and birds.
+The zoo not only exhibits animals but also places an emphasis on animal conservation, welfare, and education.

 30. Leisure World – Avissawella Rd, Hanwella

-Standard water park offering slides, rides & snacks, plus separate women’s & kids’ pools.
-It’s one of the first Theme parks of its kind to be surrounded by a great serene location blending in with the biodiversity around.
-The total land size is 57 acres, and about 27 acres have been built during the first phase of their development stage.
+This is a standard water park offering slides, rides, and snacks, plus separate women’s and kids’ pools.
+It’s one of the first theme parks of its kind to be surrounded by a serene location that blends in with the local biodiversity.
+The total land size is 57 acres, and developers have built on about 27 acres during the first phase.

 31. Water world – No:95, Biyagama Road Thalwatte Kelaniya

-Aquatic park with underwater tunnels, tanks & ponds, plus exotic birds & educational programs.
+This aquatic park features underwater tunnels, tanks, and ponds, plus exotic birds and educational programs.

 32. World Trade Center – Bank of Ceylon Mw, Colombo

-The World Trade Center is a 152 m tall twin building in Colombo, Sri Lanka.
-The towers 39-storey towers are built over a 4-story retail podium, and thus each tower has a total floor count of 43.
-WTC is run by Overseas Realty Ceylon PLC and you will find most of the high-end companies in Colombo residing within the twin towers.
+The World Trade Center is a 152m tall twin building in Colombo.
+The 39-story towers are built over a 4-story retail podium, giving each tower a total of 43 floors.
+Overseas Realty Ceylon PLC runs the WTC.
+Consequently, you will find most of Colombo’s high-end companies residing within the twin towers.

 33. Old City Hall – Colombo Municipal

-Dating to 1865, this municipal building from the British era is mostly empty today, save for some old trucks and municipal equipment on display in the ground-floor galleries.
-But let the attendants lead you up the vintage mahogany stairs (tip them Rs.
-100) and you’ll discover something of a waxwork in the old council chambers.
-There, covered in dust, are replicas of the town’s first councilors in 1906.
+Dating to 1865, this British-era municipal building is mostly empty today, save for some old trucks and municipal equipment on display.
+However, let the attendants lead you up the vintage mahogany stairs, and you’ll discover replicas of the town’s first councilors from 1906, covered in dust, in the old council chambers.

 34. Nelum Kuluna – AC6, Colombo 01

-Lotus Tower also referred to as Colombo Lotus Tower is a tower of 356 m (1,168 ft), located in Colombo, Sri Lanka.
-It also reflects the symbolic landmark of Sri Lanka.
-As of 16 September 2019, the tower is currently the tallest self-supported structure in South Asia.
-It is also the second tallest structure in South Asia after the guy-wire-supported INS Kattabomman in India.
-The tower is also the 11th tallest completed tower in Asia and it is also the 19th tallest tower in the world.
+Lotus Tower, also referred to as Colombo Lotus Tower, is a 356m tower in Colombo that reflects the symbolic landmark of Sri Lanka.
+As of 16 September 2019, the tower is the tallest self-supported structure in South Asia.
+It is also the second tallest structure in South Asia overall and the 19th tallest tower in the world.

 35. Nelum Pokuna Theater – 110 Ananda Coomaraswamy Mawatha, Colombo 07